Microbial Interaction Ecology

 Research Interests

-Ecosystems - natural and engineered - are composed of several trophic levels which interact with each other.
-While bacteria are the key players for many functions, viruses and other micro-predators (protists, bacterial predators) control those communities and thus their functions on multiple levels.
-Infection by viruses, for instance, has consequences not only for the composition of communities and the genetic landscape but also for biogeochemical turnover und nutrient recycling (e.g., viral shunt).
+Natural and artificial ecosystems consist of several trophic levels that interact with each other.
+While bacteria are the main players for many functions, viruses and other micro-predators (protists, bacterial predators) control those communities and thus their functions on multiple levels.
+Infection by viruses, for instance, not only affects community composition and the genetic landscape, but also biogeochemical turnover and nutrient recycling (e.g., viral shunt).

-We aim to understand the diversity of viruses and microbes, their interactions and assembly rules, and the consequences for ecosystems by using theory, computational approaches, lab experiments and field surveys.
+Our aim is to understand the diversity of viruses and microbes, their genomic composition, functional potential, interactions and assembly rules, and the resulting consequences for ecosystems by using theory, computational approaches and data mining, lab experiments and field surveys.

-With this knowledge we hope be able offer solutions for the management of (microbial) ecosystems and the application of viruses/predators in natural, engineered or host-associated systems
+With this knowledge we aim to provide solutions for the management of (microbial) ecosystems and the application of viruses/predators in natural, engineered or host-associated systems.

 Current Projects and Cooperations

-• Assessment of pesticide impact on a soil food-web context (with Dimitris Karpouzas, University of Thessaly, Greece, EU-ITN ARISTO)
+- Assessment of pesticide impact on a soil food-web context (with Dimitris Karpouzas, University of Thessaly, Greece, EU-ITN ARISTO ARISTO)

 Scientists